Sunil-Pradhan/javascript-cheatsheet/README.md

 console.log(`${fname} ${lname}`);
 ```

-So when you use an alias for an import you must use that alias else it would throw an error,so we need to change this to `f` and `l`.
+So when you use an alias for an import you must use that alias else it would throw an error, so we need to change this to `f` and `l`.

 **ModuleA.js**